NickkBright/Spark-SqoopCDC/README.md

 `--check-column <name of column> --incremental lastmodified --last-value <value of the last record, that wasn't changed>`

+## Using Sqoop job to simplify CDC
+We can save our incremental import command for multiple usage without specifying --last-value attribute.
+Example:

+`sqoop job --import --connect` etc.

+Sqoop will identify last-value attribute on first run and will change it if there will be larger value, so we don't need to specify it manually.

 ## Using Spark for synchronization
 Let our original table be called Customers.
 After sqoop operation there will be parquet file with changed data.
 To make updated variant of original table, follow next steps.
 1) Create temporary table called customers_extract